Funmi Iyanda: Good Morning Nigeria and Sports Journalism

-Funmi's foray into television began when she started producing and presenting Good Morning Nigeria, a breakfast magazine television show.
+Iyanda's foray into television began when she started producing and presenting Good Morning Nigeria, a breakfast magazine television show.
 The "Heroes" segment, which exalted the achievement of deserving members of society, and "Street Life", which unlike many shows at the time, went out on the streets in search of compelling Nigerian human-interest stories.

 The show focused on the injustices suffered by Nigerians, particularly the vulnerable members such as women and children.
 The show was syndicated on national television.

 The first show she anchored was called MITV Live, produced by Segun Odegbami and Tunde Kelani.
 She also explored her deep passion for sports by entering the world of sports journalism.
 She worked on a documentary for the 2006 Africa Cup of Nations and she covered the 1999 female Football World Cup, the All Africa Games in Zimbabwe, as well as the 2000 and 2004 Olympic Games in Sydney and Athens.